ooni/spec/informed-consent/quiz.md

 [ ] My measurements will *not* by default get published on OONI Explorer

 [ ] My measurements will by default get published on OONI Explorer and might include personally-identifiable information

-[ ] My measurements will by default get published to OONI Explorer and will never include any personally-identifiable information
+[ ] My measurements will by default get published on OONI Explorer and will never include any personally-identifiable information